Record dynamics of evolving metastable systems: theory and applications: Mathematical backbone

 \section{\;\; Mathematical backbone}

 A stationary time series of e.g. measured temperature values in a thermostated system, qualifies as white noise if successive measurements are statistically independent, which can be achieved by taking them sufficiently far apart.
 As will become apparent, the statistics of records is independent of the mechanism generating the noise.
-In particular it is independent of temperature in the case of temperature records in thermal fluctuations.
+In particular it is independent of temperature in the case of temperature records in thermal fluctuations. { {red} The universality of record statistics lies behind the shared phenomenology of microscopically very different metastable systems which experience punctuated equilibria.
+Below the mathematical properties of record statistics are highlighted which can be easily extracted from time series of experimental, observational or simulational data. }

-Consider a stationary series $S_{k},\;k=0,1\ldots$ of statistically independent and identically distributed scalar random variables, so-called \emph{white noise}.
-By definition, the first entry of the series is a record.
+Consider a stationary series $S_{k},\;k=0,1\ldots$ of statistically independent and identically distributed scalar random variables, so-called \emph{white noise}. { {magenta} We assume that the distribution is not supported on a finite set.} By definition, the first entry of the series is a record.
 Other entries are records if and only if they are larger than the previous record.
 Memory of each record is maintained by an algorithm, and the issue of how record fluctuations can leave an indelible mark in the evolution of a physical system does not arise in this connection.

 Record-sized entries within form a sub-series ${\mathbf{R}}\subset{\mathbf{S}}$ whose interesting statistical properties follow from simple arguments~\cite{Glick78,Sibani93a,Sibani98a,Nevzorov01}: As it gets increasingly harder for an entry to qualify as the next record, records appear at a decreasing rate and the sub-series of record-sized entries is not stationary.
 The number of records in the time interval $(1,t)$ is to a good approximation a Poisson process with average $\ln t$.
 Equivalently, if the $k$'th record appears at times $t_{k}$, the ratios $\ln(t_{k}/t_{k-1})$ are independent random variables with an exponential distribution.
 The above properties are derived using heuristic approximations, and their validity is checked numerically.